Nolagg/swapiNodeTest/README.md

 ## Assumptions
-- JSON encoders only!
-Apologies to Wookiee encoders :)
+- JSON encoders only.
+No Wookiee encoding considered yet.
 - Pages only contain 10 objects - big assumption but works for now.
 Another solution would be to introduce an outer layer promise when retrieving all objects from a resource.
 The outer promise would be resolved when a null value is encountered in the 'next' key.
-- The calculation for the number of stops is
 - The number of hours in the various time units are as follows:
     - "day": 24
     - "week": 168
     - "month": 730.001
     - "year": 8760

-## Dependencies and Requirements
+## Requirements
 - NodeJS version 6 at the very least.
 Older versions of node will not suffice as the promise-based http library Axios is heavily utilised.
 Javascript promises require ECMAScript 6.
 The application was developed using 6.11.3.

+## Dependencies
-## Dependencies (included in package.json so will be automatically included when you run npm install.
+(included in package.json so will be automatically included when you run npm install.
 Exception to this is SWAPI - just need this to run)
 - swapi-co
     - The Star Wars API [`SWAPI`](https://swapi.co/)
 - prompt
     - command line interface for NodeJS [`prompt`](https://github.com/SBoudrias/Inquirer.js) v 4.0.0
 - axios
     - http client [`axios`](https://github.com/axios/axios) v0.17.0
-- (Also mocha, chai and nock for testing purposes)
+- (Also mocha, chai and nock for testing purposes, although nock has not been implemented yet!)

 ## Additional Information
-To include the library included in this project in a web-based solution, the project would need to be transpiled with a compiler like babel and polyfill to ensure all browsers are supported i.e. to support a full ES2015+ environment.
-This is because of the promise utilisation throughout the code.
+To include the library included in this project in a web-based solution, the project would need to be transpiled with a compiler like babel and polyfill.
+Babel would ensure most modern browsers would be supported i.e. support of a full ES2015+ environment.